 What is the range of mood and behavior experienced by those with depression?

-Depression ranges from a normal state of sadness lasting a fairly short time to a deep and impairing or paralyzing mood state.
+Clinical depression can manifest as feelings of guilt, loss of interest or pleasure, or even a deep and impairing or paralyzing mood state.
 These mood states can, in some cases, be life-threatening.

 How common is depression?

 Data from the National Health and Nutrition Examination Survey revealed that between 2013-2016, just over 8 percent of adults in the United States suffered from major depression.

 Are men and women equally affected?

 That same data from the National Health and Nutrition Examination Survey revealed that women were twice as likely as men to experience major depression.
 Some possible explanations for this gender gap may include the impact of hormonal shifts that women experience related to pregnancy and menopause.

 A clinician will take into account a number of factors prior to making a diagnosis.
 For major depression, the depressed mood state and associated symptoms must be present for a period of two weeks and must result in functional impairment.
 That is, the depressive symptoms negatively impact an individual’s ability to meet expectations socially, professionally, or within the community.